 1. Must be United States citizen (Born or Naturalized) or U.S. National.

-2. corresponds to trai mental health provi ces in a Health Professional Shortage Area (HPSA) that ning and/or discipline.
-For example, psychiatrists and other iders must serve in a Mental Health HPSA.
-Visit a.gov/ to determine whether a specific location or facility is a
+2. Must provide services in a Health Professional Shortage Area (HPSA) that corresponds to training and/or discipline.
+For example, psychiatrists and other mental health providers must serve in a Mental Health HPSA.
+Visit http://hpsafind.hrsa.gov/ to determine whether a specific location or facility is a designated HPSA.

-3. possess an active ed training in an accredited graduate training program in, and and valid license in the State of Delaware (without restrictions to practice in one of the following eligible disciplines (see 6):
+3. 3.
+Must have completed training in an accredited graduate training program in, and possess an active and valid license in the State of Delaware (without restrictions or encumbrances) to practice in one of the following eligible disciplines (see Definitions, Page 6):

 • MD Allopathic Medicine

 • DO Osteopathic Medicine

 DDS/DMD General and Pediatric Dentistry

 • NP Nurse Practitioner

 CNM Certified Nurse-Midwife

 • PA Physician Assistant

 RDH Registered Dental Hygienist

-• HSP HSP Health Service Psychologist (Clinical and Counseling)
+HSP Health Service Psychologist (Clinical and Counseling)

-LCSW Licensed Clinical Social Worker
+LCSW

 PNS Psychiatric Nurse Specialist

 LPC Licensed Professional Counselor

 • MFT Marriage and Family Therapist

 4. Approved Primary V Care Specialties for Physicians:

-Family Medi cine (and osteopathic general practice)
+cine (and osteopathic general practice)

 Internal Medicine

 Pediatrics

 Obstetrics/Gynecology

 Geriatrics

 Psychiatry

-- ve not completed residency training programs are not eligible
+ve not completed residency training programs are not eligible

 for funding.

+-

+5. Approved Primary Care Specialties for Nurse Practitioners and Physician

+Assistants:

+Adult

+Family Dediatrice

+Pediatrics

+Psychiatry/Mental Health

+Geriatrics

+Women's Health

+6 Hee Quelifying Educational Leans Quelifying educational leans are

-5. Approved Primary Care Specialties for Nurse Practitioners and Physician Assistants: Adult Family Pediatrics Psychiatry/Mental Health Geriatrics Women's Health 6.
-Has Qualifying Educational Loans - Qualifying educational loans are Government and private student loans (college loans) for actual costs paid for tuition and reasonable educational and living expenses related to the undergraduate or graduate education of the participant that were obtained by the clinician prior to his/her submission of a SLRP application.
+6. Has Qualifying Educational Loans - Qualifying educational loans are Government and private student loans (college loans) for actual costs paid for tuition and reasonable educational and living expenses related to the undergraduate or graduate education of the participant that were obtained by the clinician prior to his/her submission of a SLRP application.
 Such loans must be contemporaneous with the education received.

 If the applicant has a consolidated/refinanced loan that is made up entirely of qualifying educational loans of the applicant, the consolidated/refinanced loan is eligible for repayment.
 If the applicant has consolidated otherwise qualifying educational loans with any non-qualifying debt, no portion of the consolidated/refinanced loan will be eligible.

 7. Must practice full-time providing primary health services at an eligible site.
-"Full-time" is defined as a minimum of 40 hours per week (not including travel or time on-call), for a minimum 45 weeks per year.
+"Full- time" is defined as a minimum of 40 hours per week (not including travel or time on-call), for a minimum 45 weeks per year.
 Participants who take more than 7.14 weeks of leave in a service year for any reason (vacation, sick leave, CME, etc.) fail to meet the 45 week minimum.

-For providers of primary medical care services, dentists (with the exception of pediatric dentists) and dental hygienists, at least 32 hours of the minimum 40 hours per week must be spent providing clinical services at the SLRP-approved practice site during normally scheduled office hours.
-The remaining eight hours can be spent providing clinical services for patients or teaching at the SLRP-approved practice site, or providing clinical services in alternative settings (e.g., hospitals, nursing homes, shelters) as directed by the SLRP-approved practice site, or For obstetrics/gynecology, geriatric, behavioral and mental health providers, and pediatric dentists, at least 21 hours of the minimum 40 hours per week must be spent providing clinical services at the SLRP-approved practice site during normally scheduled office hours.
-The remaining 19 hours can be spent providing clinical services for patients or teaching at the SLRP-approved practice site, or providing clinical services in alternative settings (e.g., hospitals, nursing homes, shelters) as directed by the SLRP-approved practice site, or performing practice-related administrative activities. (administrative activities are limited to eight hours per week).
+• For providers of primary medical care services, dentists (with the exception of pediatric dentists) and dental hygienists, at least 32 hours of the minimum 40 hours per week must be spent providing clinical services at the SLRP-approved practice site during normally scheduled office hours.
+The remaining eight hours can be spent providing clinical services for patients or teaching at the SLRP-approved practice site, or providing clinical services in alternative settings (e.g., hospitals, nursing homes, shelters) as directed by the SLRP-approved practice site, or performing practice-related administrative activities.

+• For obstetrics/gynecology, geriatric, behavioral and mental health providers, and pediatric dentists, at least 21 hours of the minimum 40 hours per week must be spent providing clinical services at the SLRP- approved practice site during normally scheduled office hours.
+The remaining 19 hours can be spent providing clinical services for patients or teaching at the SLRP-approved practice site, or providing clinical services in alternative settings (e.g., hospitals, nursing homes, shelters) as directed by the SLRP-approved practice site, or performing practice- related administrative activities. (administrative activities are limited to eight hours per week).